ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

 When I first used Gatsby to build this website, I was amazed about how easy the deployment with Netlify was.
 After the development process, I got this whole blog online within a few minutes.

-However, I was forced to use cPanel as a hosting platform for a new project.
+However, I was forced to use cPanel as hosting platform for a new project.
 While it is certainly possible to deploy your Gatsby project on cPanel within a few minutes, I struggled very much with it, having never done it before.
 This article covers a simple step-by-step explanation on what exactly to do.

 #### Objectives